 Any person or entity wanting to sell their property should use a seller’s agent.
-Not only does it save the seller’s time, sellers agents can negotiate better and increase the money in the seller’s pocket.
+Not only does it save the seller’s time, but seller’s agents can also negotiate better and increase the money in the seller’s pocket.
 The worst thing a seller can do is list their house too high or too low.

 Definition: If someone is in the market for a new home, they enlist a buyer’s agent.
 A buyer’s agent represents the buyer in a transaction in return for their services they receive a fee.

 Example: A family deciding to move across town with specific needs for more room for their family to grow, would hire a buyer’s agent to help simplify the process.

 Hiring a buyer’s agent has its perks.
 Agents usually bring knowledge of the local market.
 From average price points in the area to neighborhood safety ratings, a local agent will know the area inside and out.
 Obviously, the most significant perk of hiring a buyer’s agent is that they can assist clients with all legalities, negotiations, and paperwork.